sandstorm/UserManagement/README.md

 TODO: Document this

 ## Overriding e-mail templates
-TODO: Document this (together with config optns)
+As documented in the configuration options above, overriding e-mail templates is easy:
+* Copy the `EmailTemplates` folder from the UserManagement's `Resources/Private` folder into your own package and modify the templates to your heart's desire.
+* Then, set the `email.templatePackage` configuration option to that package's name.
+Done!

-## Changing properties in the registration flow
+## Changing or adding properties to the registration flow
 TODO: document this (will work via RegistrationFlow.attributes and custom implementation of UserCreationServiceInterface).

 # Known issues / TODOS

 Feel free to submit issues/PRs :)

-* The configuration options aren't documented yet.
 * The standalone version does not provide a mechanism to create users via the CLI yet.
   It's also not possible to configure which roles newly registered users get yet.
   Furthermore, a Forwarding Service for the standalone case is missing.